-UEFI variable log may get truncated on some firmwares.
+UEFI variable log does not include some messages and has no performance data.
+For safety reasons log size is limited to 32 kilobytes.
+Some firmwares may truncate it much earlier or drop completely if they have no memory.
 Using non-volatile flag will write the log to NVRAM flash after every printed line.
 To obtain UEFI variable log use the following command in macOS: